cml87/SpringCore_111_forJenkins/README.md

     // this will be the delegate
     private Object delegate;

-    // notice the private constructor
+    // Notice the private constructor, we'll not call it from our code.
+We'll call
+    // the factory method bellow insetead
     private TimestampLoggingProxy(Object delegate) {
         this.delegate = delegate;
     }

+    // Proxy factory method
     public static Object getProxyFor(Object o){
          return Proxy.newProxyInstance(
                  o.getClass().getClassLoader(),